danionescu0/docker-flask-mongodb-example/README.md

 # MQTT service

 This usecase uses MQTT protocol instead of HTTP to communicate.
-It involves storing last 5 numerical values of a sensor, running a moving average on them and publishing the average each time on a different topic.
+It involves storing last 5 numerical values of a sensor, running a moving average on them and publishing the average each time on "/averages/{sensor_id}" topic

 MQTT official link: http://mqtt.org/